DevCBeirut/EchoBot/README.md

 # Echo Bot
 This was part of the Facebook Developer Circle: Beirut.
-This tutorial is gonna be delivered on Monday, December 17,2017 at 7:30 PM before the Recurrent Neural Network Session.
+This tutorial is gonna be delivered on Monday, December 18,2017 at 7:30 PM before the Recurrent Neural Network Session.

 ## Prerequisites
 * Account on Telegram
 * Python 2.7 (Does work on python 3 just not my code.)
 * A text editor to edit the code and I way to run it.

-  I personally use Atom as a text editor and I compile the code from the terminal using the RUn Script Addon.
+  I personally use Atom as a text editor and I compile the code from the terminal using the Run Script Addon.
 Just make sure you add Python 2.7 to your *Path* Variable for it work

 * You need to install the following libraries for python: time, grequests, urllib, and json